msoutopico/omegat_scripts/customization/README.md

 | `autoLaunch` | If set to `true` and the script is saved at `scrips\application_startup`, the script will run when OmegaT is started. |
 | `removeExtraPlugins` | Lets you delete any loose jar files in the `plugins` folder under the **installation folder**. |
 | `deletePlugVerbose` | If set to true, makes the script list the jar files to be removed manually.
 If set to false, it makes the script remind the user to remove plugins from the `plugins` folder under the **installation folder**. | -->

+### Purpose

+The purpose of this script is for project managers and localization team leads to harmonize the working environment of their team members and to provide the best configuration for OmegaT's UI and customizable functionality as required by the specificities of the team's work.

+To obtain the optimal configuration and interface  without having to tweak each option manually one by one, the user just needs to run this script with the URL provided by the team lead or PM.

 ### Remote requirements